 Single-Family Rental Inspection Program ensures that tenants and landlords of single-family residential properties are involved in maintaining a sustainable community and that safe housing is available in all Carrollton neighborhoods.
 Property owners and landlords are required to register their single-family rental homes and duplexes with the city.
 An inspection of the property will occur to determine if the property is substandard or a hazard to the residents living at this location.

 1945 E. Jackson Road, 972-466-3060

-Environmental Quality is comprised of four programs: The Food and Consumer Safety Program, Industrial Pretreatment Program, Pollution Control Program, and the Storm Water Program.
+Environmental Quality is comprised of five programs: The Food and Consumer Safety Program, Health and Safety in Recreational Waters, Industrial Pretreatment Program, Pollution Control Program, and the Storm Water Program.

 Food and Consumer Safety Program is responsible for protecting the public health by inspecting and monitoring food safety in restaurants, daycares, grocery stores, public and private schools and other wholesale, retail and institutional food establishments.
 The Food and Safety Program is also responsible for licensing restaurants, mobile food vendors, ice cream carts and ice cream trucks.
 The program also provides the most recent information regarding restaurant inspections and scores for the public to review.

 Health and Safety in Recreational Waters Program was created in response to several water-borne illnesses that were linked to public and semi-public swimming pools and spa that occurred in Carrollton.
 The goal of the program is to help create a sustainable community by regulating swimming pools, spa and IWFFs that are used by the general public or through membership.
 This includes apartments, hotels, HOAs, daycares, gyms, country clubs, city facilities and other businesses.